gisquick/gisquick-doc/user-manual/before-publishing.rst

 Paste the copied link for Gisquick plugin in here.
 Then go to the ``All`` tab, search for **Gisquick** and hit install (see GIF below).
-The plugin is now installed in QGIS, a new icon |logo| should also appear in QGIS plugins toolbar.
+The plugin is now installed in QGIS, a new icon |plugin-logo| should also appear in QGIS plugins toolbar.

 .. note:: The plugin link for the repository is available at https://gisquick.org/plugin.

 .. thumbnail:: ../img/publish/connect_gisq_to_qgis.gif

-    Connect QGIS to GISQUICK
+    Connect QGIS to GISQUICK.

 .. note:: The difference between GISQUICK and GISQUICK (with dbhash) is that the dbhash SQLite version is recommended when working with the Geopackage format.